 - Parks for Life Challenge Game Coordinator reserves the right to disqualify any team at any time, for just cause.
 The decision to disqualify is final.

 - In order for a team to earn points, the team must submit “Proof” of having completed an adventure.

 - “Selfies” with only one person in the photo are considered proof that only one team member is on an adventure and won’t be accepted.
+Only “selfies” with every team member will be accepted.
 All team members must be present for every single adventure.

 - Images or videos must not be derogatory, offensive, threatening, defamatory, libelous or contain inappropriate, indecent, sexual, profane, unlawful, discriminatory or hateful messages.
 The images may not contain third party advertising, slogans, logos, or trademarks that indicate sponsorship or endorsement by any third party.
 The Game Coordinator will delete any inappropriate videos or images, and may disqualify any team that posts inappropriate media.

 - Duplicate photos and videos may not be submitted for more than one adventure, unless otherwise allowed by a bonus or as specified within an adventure’s description.
 If a team submits duplicate proof for more than one adventure, the auditor will try to delete the points for the lesser valued adventure, when applicable.

 - Teams may make their own flag or use the online tool, FlagMaker 5000, on the Parks for Life Challenge website to create a personalized flag.
 The flag must include the words ” Summer 2018″, prominently in order to identify that the photo was taken during Summer 2018.
 The team name must also be on the flag.